fugue-project/fugue/README.md

 **Manually install requirements**

-For Windows users who don't have the `make` command, you can use your package manager of choice.
+To install without using the Makefile, you can use your package manager of choice.
 For pip:

 ```
 pip3 install -r requirements.txt